SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/select_lists.en.md

   Select lists have special behaviors compared to other elements.
 ---

-Select elements can require quite a bit of boiler plate code to automate.
+Select elements can require quite a bit of boilerplate code to automate.
 To reduce this, and make your tests cleaner, there is a `Select` class in the Selenium support package.
 To use it, you will need the following import statement: